jadeleafmoon/turnip-api-2/README.md

 Please create the following on your local root project folder:

 - a .env.local file in the root directory.
-This will contain your dusername, db password, and db name.
+This will contain your db username, db password, and db name.
 - a local PSQL databased name turnip_test